AlberthMartin/fullstack-e-commerce-app/README.md

 Fullstack MERN CRUD E-commerce admin site with modern design.
 Created with MongoDB, Express, React and Node.
 User is able to Create, Remove Update and Delete products from the site.
+Also a light/dark mode button was implemented

 To run the app use:
 npm install